andersonberg/blog/content/learning-how-to-learn.md

 We often procrastinate about things that make us feel a little **uncomfortable** or **unhappy**.
 When you have to do something you rather not to, your brain looks for a way to stop that feeling by switching your attention to a more **pleasant** activity.

 Nonprocrastinators put negative thoughts aside, like: Com'on!
 Just do it!
 You will feel better once you started.

 The problem is that we think about the **final result**, but sometimes it's not easy to accomplish.

 The first tip is: **Focus in the process!** Process means the time, habits and actions you need to take to get something done.
-The product is the result of a task.

-For example, you can say to yourself: "I'll just spend 20 minutes working on this task".
-Over: "I need this project done."
-Instead you say: "I need to learn XYZ", you say: "I'll study XYZ for an hour starting by Y"

 ### Pomodoro